uviclibraries/genai-notebooklm/index.md

 ---

-## Who is this workshop for?

-This intermediate session is designed for:

-- Students working on essays, theses, capstone projects, and literature reviews
-- Instructors preparing lectures, slides, or course materials
-- Researchers and staff who need to summarize reports, policies, or long technical documents
-- Anyone comfortable with basic GenAI tools who wants **deeper, source-grounded workflows**

-You do **not** need to be an AI expert; basic familiarity with web tools and text editors is enough.

----

-## Before the workshop

-To get the most out of the session, please:

-- Review the **Pre-Workshop Activities** page in this site for short videos and AI usage guidelines.
-- Bring a laptop (recommended) and, if possible, a PDF or document you regularly work with (e.g., a reading, report, or project document) that you can safely upload to NotebookLM.

----

 ## Generative AI Workshop Pathway

 This workshop is part of our Generative AI Workshop Pathway, which offers a progression from foundational to advanced research and productivity skills: